randsleadershipslack/documents-and-resources/incident-process.md

 2. Do Not Contact
    * A member may not contact (in any fashion, messages, or emoji) either publicly or privately one or more other members of Slack for a predetermined period.
 3. Temporary suspension
-   * A member is suspended from RLS for a predetermined period.
+   * A member is suspended from RLS for a predetermined period determined by the adminstrators.
 4. Permanent suspension
-   * A member is permanently banned from RLS
+   * A member is permanently banned from RLS.

 The Admins (not including @rands) will conduct a private vote based on the incident for any suspension.
 Majority wins.
 In the event of a tie due to abstention, @rands will cast the deciding vote.